sergeiz2/koubit-research/WorkingWithMWO/README.md

 ## Working with the AWRDE API in Python

-For starting out working with AWRDE, the best reference is [The AWRDE API SCripting Guide](https://kb.awr.com/display/awrscripts/Python+Using+the+AWRDE+API+Scripting+Guide).
+For starting out working with AWRDE, the best reference is [The AWRDE API Scripting Guide](https://kb.awr.com/display/awrscripts/Python+Using+the+AWRDE+API+Scripting+Guide).

 It covers these steps in a bit more detail, but for comprehensiveness, there's a quick tutorial in the same folder as this README.